pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 Normally just **Menu** one step back into the gym
 - Use slot 6 - Elixer

-> *Still use Elixer before Giovanni at 27-31 hp if 0 Blizz are left.
+> Delay Elixer if 25+ HP, except still use Elixer before Giovanni at 27-31 hp if 0 Blizz are left.

 ## Giovanni